Picolab/apps/README.md

 Our server makes a connection specifically to the "apps" database on our mariaDB instance.
 To create this database, type 'create database apps;' in the interactive prompt line.
 You can verify that your database was created by entering the command: 'use apps'.
 Once verified, enter 'quit;'.

 Now that the database exists, we need to create all the tables that will be used by the server.
 Globally install the knex tool described here: https://knexjs.org/#Migrations.
+Note that you may need to install node first.

 Clone this repository and navigate to it in your terminal. npm install.